thanhlq/icommerce-microservices-example/README.md

   |-- packages: containing the microservices (product, product analytic, shared node modules)
         |-- logger: a wrapper for open source logger implementation.
         |-- product: product microservice
+          |-- api
+            |-- controllers     Contain the http controllers (request handlers).
+            |-- services        Contain the business service layer.
+            |-- db              Contain the database layer.
         |-- product-analytic: product-analytic microservice
         |-- pubsub-redis: a shared module for communication between service via the PubSub model (by using redis)
   |-- scripts: utilities for installing of needed software.
 ```

+You can see, with the structure above, you can extend each service or more services in a very flexible way.

 # APPENDIX